DEFRA/cdp-uploader/README.md

 > We will generate an uploadId for the upload and fileIds for files in the upload request.
 Files (objects) will be moved
 > to destination bucket under the path uploadId/fileId which will be prefixed with the bucket path if it has been
 > provided.
+>
+> The /initiate endpoint now supports initiating uploads via download URLs.
+You can either specify a redirect or downloadUrls, but not both.
+When downloadUrls are provided, cdp-uploader downloads and scans the files asynchronously on behalf of the caller.

 ### Example response